ZRaup/Zachary-Raup/README.md

 ## [Predicting Diabetes Using Machine Learning | Comparison of Classification Models](PDML.md)

 #### Project Overview
-This project explores the effectiveness of five machine learning models—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, Random Forest, and Support Vector Machine (SVM)—in predicting diabetes status using clinical data.
+This project explores the effectiveness of five machine learning models—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, Random Forest, and Support Vector Machine (SVM)—in predicting diabetes status using a cleaned patient dataset.
 By employing cross-validation and assessing key metrics such as accuracy, precision, recall, and F1 score, the analysis highlights the importance of selecting a model that balances these metrics for reliable healthcare applications.
 A model with high accuracy and recall is crucial for effectively identifying diabetic patients, thereby minimizing the risks associated with missed diagnoses.

 ###### Skills Applied: Machine Learning, Supervised Learning, Python (scikit-learn), Cross-Validation, Hyperparameter Tuning and more